Fauna and flora

 The latest synthesis on the flora of France "Flora Gallica", published in 2014, lists about 5000 species of vascular plants (ferns and allied plants, conifers and flowering plants) in metropolitan France.
 The Vanoise massif alone gathers 1700 species, that is to say a third of the flora of France on less than 0,5 % of the national territory!
 In spring, you can contemplate fields and mountain pastures in bloom with a thousand colors.
 The wild orchids are numerous, like the superb Sabots de Vénus, as well as the famous edelweiss.

-This exceptional diversity is explained by the variety of environments present, by the different levels of altitude (from 1000 to 3800 meters in Haute Maurienne Vanoise), by the range of exposures and by the strong differences in the chemical composition of the rocks and soils.
-Aussois and the Haute Maurienne Vanoise, at the limit between the Northern Alps and the Southern Alps, also benefit from different climatic influences which offer the fauna and flora vast possibilities to flourish.
+This exceptional diversity is due to the variety of environments present, the different levels of altitude (from 1,000 to 3,800 meters at Haute Maurienne Vanoise), the range of exposures and the marked differences in the chemical composition of rocks and soils.
+Aussois and la Haute Maurienne Vanoiseon the boundary between the northern and southern Alps, also benefit from different climatic influences, offering fauna and flora vast opportunities to flourish.